Prashantrai642/Guess-the-Number/README.md

-# Guess-the-Number
+# Guess-the-Number Game
-We have to select number between 1 to 100 and that too in lowest attempt to win.
+We have to select number between 1 to 100 and that too in lowest attempt in order to win.